JingxianLin/RoboND-DeepLearning-Project/writeup.md

 This encoding structure is in charge of reducing the original input volume to a smaller volume representation, which holds information describing the image, but losing most of the spatial information contained in the image, unsuitable for this project's purpose of locating the hero.

-1x1 convolution layer is a regular convolution, its code followed:
+1x1 convolutional layer is a regular convolution, its code followed:

 ```python
 def conv2d_batchnorm(input_layer, filters, kernel_size=3, strides=1):